 - The Ultimate Guide to Early Retirement

-Spare Change Investing – Is It Right For You?
+Investing Your Spare Change– Is It Right For You?

 Remember the days of change?
 You know the flat round metal things called coins!
-If you have a bunch of them they might make up a dollar bill.
+If you have a bunch of them they might make up a dollar.

 How about those piggy banks?
 I think just about everyone had one at some point.
 Today with how electronical(I know, it’s not a word) things are getting, these poor coins and their little home the piggy bank are becoming scarce.
 An endangered species you might say.